 Dams are not a new invention; they have been built for thousands of years to control water flow and generate hydroelectric power.
 These are important structures that help manage water resources.

-- Observation Skill Test: Can you find the Odd Cake in 10 Seconds?
+- Optical Illusion Brain Challenge: Can you find the Odd Butterfly in 12 Seconds?

 The earliest known dam was built in Jordan around 3000 BC to provide irrigation for crops in the region.